huiAlex/SESSION/README.md

 # SESSION
-SESSION is a sentiment analysis tool of the paper:
-**[Exploiting the Unique Expression for Improved Sentiment Analysis in Software Engineering Text]** .
+SESSION is a sentiment analysis tool of our ICPC'2021 paper " **[Exploiting the Unique Expression for Improved Sentiment Analysis in Software Engineering Text]**".
 It uses sentence structure information to improve the sentiment analysis in SE texts.
 It contains a set of filter and adjust rules based on sentence structures inside SE texts, and combines these heuristics with the mainstream dictionary-based approach called SentiStrength.